EU must discuss import ban on Russian gas, German defence minister says | Headlines

 Germany's defence minister said on Sunday that the European Union must discuss banning the import of Russian gas after Ukrainian and European officials accused Russian forces of committing atrocities near Kyiv.

-But Lambrecht said EU ministers would now have to discuss a ban, according to a tweet from her ministry.
-Foreign Minister Annalena Baerbock on Sunday also called for tougher sanctions on Moscow but stopped short of mentioning the energy sector.
+Economy Minister Robert Habeck repeated the government stance on Sunday evening on the broadcaster ZDF, saying Germany was reducing its dependence on Russian energy but could not wean itself off entirely straight away.
+Pressure is growing on and within the government to take more radical steps.
+Lambrecht said EU ministers would now have to discuss a ban, according to a Twitter post from her ministry.

-"Those responsible for these war crimes must be made accountable.
-We will tighten the sanctions against Russia and will assist Ukraine even more in defending itself," she said on Twitter.
 The EU has been working on additional sanctions for some time but Economic Commissioner Paolo Gentiloni said on Saturday that any additional measures would not affect the energy sector.
+German Chancellor Olaf Scholz said late on Sunday that Western allies would agree further sanctions on Russia in the coming days.

 Ukraine said on Saturday it had taken complete control of the Kyiv region for the first time since Russia launched its invasion on Feb.
 24. The mayor of Bucha, a liberated town 37 km (23 miles) northwest of the capital, said 300 residents had been killed by the Russian army.
 Russia's defence ministry denied the allegation, saying footage and photographs showing dead bodies in Bucha were "yet another provocation" by Kyiv.